-Acoustic stressors from Navy training exercises and testing activities conducted during the five-year period of the proposed MMPA Rule and into the reasonably foreseeable future are not likely to significantly interact (exposure and response) with a sufficient number of sei whales to reduce the viability of these population of their ability to recover.
+Acoustic stressors from Navy training exercises and testing activities conducted during the five-year period of the MMPA Rule and into the reasonably foreseeable future are not likely to reduce the viability of sei whale populations or their ability to recover.
 We anticipate temporary behavioral responses, but do not anticipate any injury or mortality from acoustic stressors.
-Therefore, we do not anticipate those behavioral responses to result in substantial changes in reproduction, numbers, or distribution of these populations.
+We do not anticipate those behavioral responses or instances of TTS to result in fitness consequences to any individuals and therefore, we do not expect acoustic stressors to result in substantial changes in reproduction, numbers, or distribution of these populations.